MichaelDemidov/Firebird-Auto-Updater/README.md

 >
 > This is particularly true for Interbase Expert users who store the program settings in a _IBExpert User Database_ using the default Firebird client library (not the embedded server that is included with Interbase Expert).

-How To Compile The Script
+How to Compile the Script
 -------------------------

 Put the official Firebird setup file in the same folder as the script, set the constant values, specifically `FB_VERSION` and `INSTALLER` (explained below), and compile the script using NSIS compiler.